huggingface/huggingface.js/packages/tasks/src/tasks/text-to-image/about.md

 ### Personalization

-Personalization refers to techniques used to customize text-to-image models, where we introduce new subjects/concepts to the model so that we can then use the model to generate new images of those subjects with a text prompt.
+Personalization refers to techniques used to customize text-to-image models.
+We introduce new subjects or concepts to the model, which the model can then generate when we refer to them with a text prompt.

-For example, one can use these techniques to generate images of themselves, using as little as one reference image.
-These include teaching the model a new concept both in training free manner or through fine-tuning.
+For example, you can use these techniques to generate images of your dog in imaginary settings, after you have taught the model using a few reference images of the subject (or just one in some cases).
+Teaching the model a new concept can be achieved through fine-tuning, or by using training-free techniques.

 ## Inference